Vallimalai Jain caves: History

 Vallimalai Jain caves contains natural caverns that were inhabited by Digambar monks in early historic period.
 The monks from Bihar used to come here during the late-maurya period.
 The smooth and polished beds were carved during the rule of Satavahana dynasty.
 A total of five inscription are found with one of the inscriptions dating back to 8th century.
 The Jain carvings were created during the reign of Ganga King Rachamalla II in c.
 870 CE after conquest of this region from Chola kings.
-An inscription, below the sculptures, states the name of Devasena of Bana Kingdom along with his Jain monks Bhavanandin and Aryanandin.
+An inscription, below the sculptures, states the name of Devasena of Bana kingdom along with his Jain monks Bhavanandin and Aryanandin.

 Vallaimalai was an important Jain center during 8th-9th century.

 Architecture

 Vallimalai is an important Jain site with several carvings of sculptures of tirthankara.
 The caverns is 40 × 20 ft with height varying between 7–10 ft.
 There is also a temple in the region which was converted to a Hindu temple.
 The caves consist of three chambers, two of these chambers contain images of Jain tirthankar.
 Above this group, there are the remains of a wall, believed to have been a small fort occupied by Jains.
 A torana is found above Jain images similar to carvings of Badami cave temples.

-The Jain sculpture are engraved on two spots, one on the norther side of Murugan temple and second on the southern side, with one sculpture with superhuman dimensions.
+The Jain sculpture are engraved on two spots, one on the northern side of Murugan temple and second on the southern side, with one sculpture with superhuman dimensions.
 There is an image of Ambika in sukhasana position wearing a necklace, armbands, and crown.
 Ambika is depicted sitting on a lion with carvings of her two sons below her pedestal.
 There is also image of Padmavati with 4 hands, holding goad and noose in upper right and left hands.